ryt15/LetItRust/README.md

   not typing, is the future!

 # Final Conclusion
-Rust risks becoming a very __expensive__ programming language if "rustaceans" manage to trick software companies adopting it - and they can be very convincing!
+Rust risks becoming a very __expensive__ programming language if rustaceans manage to trick software companies adopting it - and they can be very convincing!
 They will maintain that Rust is fast and safe, and other programming languages contain many undiscovered bugs that are hard and time consuming to iron out.
 I